One Bowl Beer Bread with Cheddar and Chives

 Making One Bowl Beer Bread

 This is an incredibly easy bread to make.
-Stir together the flour, baking powder, salt, and sugar and then add the cheddar and chives if you’re using them.
+Stir together the flour, baking powder, salt, and sugar in a large bowl and then add the cheddar and chives if you’re using them.

 Transfer that to a lightly greased loaf pan (9×5 works well) and then pour the melted butter on top.
 You can leave off the butter, but it adds a lot of flavor and makes the topping of the loaf a really crispy, delicious texture.